About Sergio SchmuklerSergio Schmukler is Lead Economist at the World Bank’s Development Research Group.

 One of the most notable developments in the world economy over the past 20 years has been the rise of the People’s Republic of China (PRC) and India as global economic powers, accompanied by high overall growth and an increase in their financial activity.
 But how much have the PRC and Indian firms used and benefitted from the expansion in capital markets to obtain financing and grow?
 In a new paper (Didier and Schmukler, 2013), we study this question by assembling a unique and comprehensive data set on domestic and international capital raising activity and performance of publicly listed Chinese and Indian firms.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

 - Social development and protection

 - Levelling up innovation in Asia on

 - Young Small and Medium-Sized Enterprises and Bank Credit Denials: Evidence from Europe on

 - Rethinking the impact of the lockdown on micro, small, and medium-sized enterprises in the Philippines on